Learning Design Process

-The RVS Learning Design Process is a flexible planning tool that helps teachers design rich learning experiences for their students that bring curriculum to life.
-It is flexible in the sense that almost any planning format or questioning template could be applied to the process.
-We’ve suggested some key questions to ask and answer, but in reality any format, whether linear or abstract, could be used with the template.

 Our Learning Design Process is a flexible planning tool that helps teachers design rich learning experiences for their students that are real, visible and for everyone.
 We’ve suggested some key questions to ask and answer, but in reality any format, whether linear or abstract, could be used with the template.